DistributedCollective/zero/README.md

 _**Entire system debt:**_ the sum of the debt in the ActivePool and DefaultPool

-_**Total collateralization ratio (TCR):**_ the ratio of the dollar value of the entire system collateral at the current ETH:USD price, to the entire system debt
+_**Total collateralization ratio (TCR):**_ the ratio of the dollar value of the entire system collateral at the current rBTC:USD price, to the entire system debt

 _**Critical collateralization ratio (CCR):**_ 150%.
 When the TCR is below the CCR, the system enters Recovery Mode.

 _**Borrower:**_ an externally owned account or contract that locks collateral in a Trove and issues ZUSD tokens to their own address.
-They “borrow” ZUSD tokens against their ETH collateral.
+They “borrow” ZUSD tokens against their rBTC collateral.

 _**Depositor:**_ an externally owned account or contract that has assigned ZUSD tokens to the Stability Pool, in order to earn returns from liquidations, and receive ZERO token issuance.

-_**Redemption:**_ the act of swapping ZUSD tokens with the system, in return for an equivalent value of ETH.
+_**Redemption:**_ the act of swapping ZUSD tokens with the system, in return for an equivalent value of rBTC.
 Any account with a ZUSD token balance may redeem them, whether or not they are a borrower.

-When ZUSD is redeemed for ETH, the ETH is always withdrawn from the lowest collateral Troves, in ascending order of their collateralization ratio.
-A redeemer can not selectively target Troves with which to swap ZUSD for ETH.
+When ZUSD is redeemed for rBTC, the rBTC is always withdrawn from the lowest collateral Troves, in ascending order of their collateralization ratio.
+A redeemer can not selectively target Troves with which to swap ZUSD for rBTC.

 _**Repayment:**_ when a borrower sends ZUSD tokens to their own Trove, reducing their debt, and increasing their collateralization ratio.

-_**Retrieval:**_ when a borrower with an active Trove withdraws some or all of their ETH collateral from their own trove, either reducing their collateralization ratio, or closing their Trove (if they have zero debt and withdraw all their ETH)
+_**Retrieval:**_ when a borrower with an active Trove withdraws some or all of their rBTC collateral from their own trove, either reducing their collateralization ratio, or closing their Trove (if they have zero debt and withdraw all their rBTC)

 _**Liquidation:**_ the act of force-closing an undercollateralized Trove and redistributing its collateral and debt.
-When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the ETH distributed to depositors.
+When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the rBTC distributed to depositors.
 If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active Troves with >110% collateralization ratio.

 Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Trove, or batch liquidate Troves in ascending order of collateralization ratio.

-_**Collateral Surplus**_: The difference between the dollar value of a Trove's ETH collateral, and the dollar value of its ZUSD debt.
+_**Collateral Surplus**_: The difference between the dollar value of a Trove's rBTC collateral, and the dollar value of its ZUSD debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

 _**Offset:**_ cancellation of liquidated debt with ZUSD in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.

 _**Redistribution:**_ assignment of liquidated debt and collateral directly to active Troves, in proportion to their collateral.

-_**Pure offset:**_  when a Trove's debt is entirely cancelled with ZUSD in the Stability Pool, and all of it's liquidated ETH collateral is assigned to Stability Providers.
+_**Pure offset:**_  when a Trove's debt is entirely cancelled with ZUSD in the Stability Pool, and all of it's liquidated rBTC collateral is assigned to Stability Providers.

 _**Mixed offset and redistribution:**_  When the Stability Pool ZUSD only covers a fraction of the liquidated Trove's debt.
 This fraction of debt is cancelled with ZUSD in the Stability Pool, and an equal fraction of the Trove's collateral is assigned to depositors.
 The remaining collateral & debt is redistributed directly to active Troves.

-_**Gas compensation:**_ A refund, in ZUSD and ETH, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
+_**Gas compensation:**_ A refund, in ZUSD and rBTC, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.

 ## Development